President’s Report 2022

 The challenge created by the rapidly escalating costs of higher education makes our mission of providing meaningful college scholarships ever more important.
 Our plan for 2023 is to award at least $150,000 in scholarships and our hope is to continue increasing the total as we move forward.
 However, we cannot meet these ambitious goals without your continued help and support.

-Thank you for supporting our McDonough Foundation scholars,
+Thank you for all you have done for our McDonough Foundation’s Scholars.

 McDonough Scholarship Foundation